bobbleoxs/udacityintrotoprogramming/README.md

 # udacityintrotoprogramming
-udacity nanodegree intro to programming rep

-Useful links:
+Useful links from project reviews:

 This page has some more information about why heading elements are important: https://www.w3.org/WAI/eval/preliminary.html#headings